 - They also focus on improving the overall flow and readability, ensuring it is engaging and coherent for the target audience.
 For instance, if you are writing a marketing brochure for your business, you may need somebody skilled to review and check the content to ensure it is polished and professional, with a consistent tone and style.

 - Proofreading is the final stage of the editing process, where one carefully examines the text to identify and correct any errors before publishing it.
 For instance, before submitting a manuscript for printing or posting an article online, it is important to proofread the document to ensure it is free from any mistakes overlooked during the writing and revising process.
 It is crucial when writing a dissertation or any academic work ─ minor errors can negatively impact the credibility and quality of the final product too.

-Real-life examples where editing and proofreading are used can vary widely, from academic papers and dissertations to business documents, marketing materials, websites, and more.
+Real-life examples where editing, be it copy or line editing and proofreading, are used can vary widely, from academic papers and dissertations to business documents, marketing materials, websites, and more.
 Proofreading is often used when the content is complete and ready for publication.
 At the same time, copy editing is applied during the writing or revision process to improve document quality.

 In most cases, it is best to trust book proofreading to a real expert.
 Still thinking, who wins in competition proofreading vs copy editing?
 Our team is skilled and ready to help with academic papers or other written content.
 Don’t let errors and inconsistencies undermine your work impact, contact PenFellow today!

 Although obtaining a degree is not always mandatory, individuals working as professionals in the proofreading industry generally possess exceptional language skills, a meticulous eye for detail, and relevant experience or training in proofreading methodologies.
 Nevertheless, a degree in a relevant field can bolster their credentials and knowledge.